hashlab/hiring/challenges/pt-br/back-challenge.md

 8. A git history (even if brief) with clear, concise commit messages.
 ​

-Before you start, take a look at our [key values](https://www.keyvalues.com/hash).
-It can show you how we think and work in terms of development.
-Also do your best!
-We'll evaluate it like you did.
+Also if you'd like to know more about our developer culture, how we think and work in terms of development. check out our  [key values](https://www.keyvalues.com/hash).